Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

 Thus we expect the two transitions $S_3\leftrightarrow \Z_3$ and $\Z_2\leftrightarrow \Z_1$ to be stably continuous and identical, since both transitions break a $\Z_2$ symmetry and is controlled by the change of a $\Z_2$ order parameter.
 However, although the two Ginzburg-Landau theories describing the two transitions are controlled by the same $\Z_2$ order parameter, the Ginzburg-Landau theory for the transition $S_3\leftrightarrow \Z_3$ has a $\Z_3$ symmetry, while the Ginzburg-Landau theory for the transition $\Z_2\leftrightarrow \Z_1$ does not have any additional symmetry.
 Since the $\Z_3$ symmetry has trivial actions on the $\Z_2$ order parameter, the two Ginzburg-Landau theories are actually identical.
 Therefore Ginzburg-Landau theory predicts that the two transitions $S_3\leftrightarrow \Z_3$ and $\Z_2\leftrightarrow \Z_1$ are indeed described by the same CFT.
-This result is confirmed by numerical calculations and the \catsymm\ approach, presented in the next few sections.
+This result is confirmed by numerical calculations and the \symmTO\ approach, presented in the next few subsections.

 We might also expect the two transitions $S_3\leftrightarrow \Z_3$ and $\Z_2\leftrightarrow \Z_1$ to be stably continuous and identical, since both transitions break a $\Z_3$ symmetry and is controlled by the change of a $\Z_3$ order parameter.
 However, the Ginzburg-Landau theory for the transition $S_3\leftrightarrow \Z_2$ has a $\Z_2$ symmetry, while the Ginzburg-Landau theory for the transition $\Z_3\leftrightarrow \Z_1$ does not have this symmetry.
-Also the $\Z_2$ symmetry acts non-trivially on the $\Z_3$ order parameter.
+Also the $\Z_2$ symmetry acts nontrivially on the $\Z_3$ order parameter.
 Thus the Ginzburg-Landau theories for the two transitions are not really the same.
-Indeed, later, we will see that the CFT's for the two continuous transitions are different.
-However, the two CFT's are both constructed from $(6,5)$ minimal model.
+Also, due to the cubic term, the two transitions must be first order at mean-field level.
+Later, we will see that the fluctuations turn the two first order transitions into stable continuous transitions.
+The CFT's for the two transitions are different.
+However, the two CFT's are both constructed from the $(6,5)$ minimal model.